 Q: Who is Shudde Fath, and why is the tract named after her?

-Shudde Fath is an amazing woman who celebrated her 100th birthday this January.
+Shudde Fath is an amazing woman who celebrated her 101th birthday in January 2017.
 Her long history of advocacy is well-known in Austin and she continues to serve on the city’s Electric Utility Commission.
 Shudde also served as the Treasurer for SBCA for 29 years.

 Q: What are some of the benefits to having Shudde’s Tract opened to the public?

 As we create a new trail on the property, we plan to have volunteers close unsustainable “social trails” that have been created on the property over the years.
-This will help to protect water quality in Barton Creek and Barton Springs.
+This will help to protect water quality in Barton Creek and Barton Springs by diminishing broad use of an ecologically sensitive area.
 We also believe that cultivating stewardship of the land is important to its preservation.
-With an engaged user and volunteer group, we think the property will improve from a conservation standpoint.
-As an educational resource, the land has potential to reach young people in Austin and give them insight into the history of preservation and conservation.
+With an engaged user and volunteer group, the property will improve from a conservation standpoint.
 The proposed trailhead is also accessible by public transportation, so we can encourage more users to utilize alternative transit when coming to Barton Creek.

 Q: Has this kind of project been tried before?